r-map/rmap/doc/sphinx/rmap_rfc/rfc.rst

 The level field is composed by:

--  leveltype : from level table (unsigned integer value)
+-  leveltype1 : from level table (unsigned integer value)
--  l1 : first level defined by leveltype (unsigned integer value)
+-  l1 : first level defined by leveltype1 (unsigned integer value)
+-  leveltype2 : from level table (unsigned integer value); needed with layer only, missing otherwise (unsigned integer value)
--  l2 : second level defined by leveltype ; needed with layer only,
+-  l2 : second level defined by leveltype2 ; needed with layer only,
    missing otherwise (unsigned integer value)

 Should be everytime l1 < l2